What Support does Great Academies Education Trust provide?

 Charlotte has 25 years’ experience in education – both teaching and local authority work.
 Previous positions have included head of school improvement service and director of multi academy trust school improvement, early years to post 16.

 Charlotte has particular expertise in science education, use of assessment and data, management of attendance and pupil welfare services.

 Charlotte’s current areas of work include attendance and safeguarding processes - underpinning school effectiveness.

 Charlotte was previously chair of the Association for Science Education (ASE) and the National Advisers and Inspectors Group for Science (NAIGS).

-Gary has 13 years’ experience in education having previously taught in schools and university based initial teacher education at the University of Nottingham.
+Gary has 15 years’ experience in education having previously taught in schools and university based initial teacher education at the University of Nottingham.
 Previous positions have included Assistant Headteacher with responsibility for training and staff development and Director of National Teaching School for a national multi academy trust.
 Throughout his career Gary has chosen to work in areas of disadvantage.

 Gary has taught History, Citizenship, RE, Geography and English.

 Katie has 14 years’ teaching experience centred in secondary schools in Manchester, Salford and Stockport.
 She is an English specialist and has been Assistant Principal for Teaching, Learning, CPD and Leader of Initial Teacher Training for eight years in two schools in communities of high deprivation and challenge.
 Katie has developed strategies and systems to improve teaching and learning including fronting teams of coaches to deliver bespoke CPD for teachers at all levels and working closely with middle leaders to support them in improving practice.
 She is experienced in leading strategies for quality assurance and heading curriculum and whole-school reviews.
 She has coordinated school-to-school support and supported with mock inspections in various secondary schools in Greater Manchester.